 In the 2018 round, Europlanet awarded a grant of:

 - 7 500 Euros to the Connacht Schools Radio Telescope Network, to install eight radio telescopes in schools across the west of Ireland, led by NUI Galway (Ireland).

 In the 2017 round, Europlanet awarded grants to two projects:

-- 7 000 Euros to ‘Planets in Your Hands’ a project to construct models of planetary surfaces in square frames, giving a visual and tangible representation of a wide range of environments in our Solar System.
+- 7 000 Euros to ‘Planets in Your Hands’ models of planetary surfaces led by National and Kapodistrian University of Athens (Greece).

 In the 2016 round, Europlanet awarded a grant of:

 In the 2012/2013 round, Europlanet awarded grants to three projects:

-- 6000 Euros to ‘Gaming a better Environmental Understanding’, a project to develop and prototype games that teach environmental science and planetary environments, aimed at teenagers, adults and the visually impaired, led by Astrosphere New Media Association (US/Portugal).
+- 6 000 Euros to ‘Gaming a better Environmental Understanding’, prototype games aimed at teenagers, adults and the visually impaired, led by Astrosphere New Media Association (US/Portugal).

-- 6 000 Euros for ‘Meet our neighbours! – A tactile experience’, a project to to produce a set 13 tactile images of the main objects of the Solar System.
+- 6 000 Euros for ‘Meet our neighbours! – A tactile experience’, led by NUCLIO (Portugal).

 In the 2011/2012 round, Europlanet awarded grants to three projects:

-- 7 500 Euros to make a series of films ‘Back into the Future – Observing the Transit of Venus Now and Then’ films led by Széchenyi István Gimnázium High School (Hungary).
+- 7 500 Euros for ‘Back into the Future – Observing the Transit of Venus Now and Then’ films led by Széchenyi István Gimnázium High School (Hungary).

 In the 2010/2011 round, Europlanet awarded grants to two projects:

-- 12 000 Euros to the Virtual Mars Rover (VMR) Mars Life Challenge multiplayer game for mobile phones
+- 12 000 Euros to the Virtual Mars Rover (VMR) Mars Life Challenge multiplayer game led by ABM Space (Poland).

 - 4 000 Euros to fund 3D tactile models of the Moon for the visually impaired for use in planetaria led by the University of Valencia.

 In the 2009/2010 round, Europlanet awarded grants to two projects:

-- 10 000 Euros to ‘A Space Eyeful – a Virtual Microscope for Extraterrestrial Rocks ‘, led by the Open University, UK
+- 10 000 Euros to ‘A Space Eyeful – a Virtual Microscope for Extraterrestrial Rocks‘, led by the Open University, UK

 - 5 000 Euros to The Rosetta Lander LEGO kit, led by Lightcurve Films (Portugal/Netherlands).